Thomas Thatcher, 24 and a former Marine, had difficulty adjusting to civilian life.

 Thatcher discovered that other millennials also appreciated such workouts more than using weight-training machines that are found in many gyms.
 He started training others, and grew a business with group exercise regimens that align with millennial values of togetherness and social involvement.

 According to MarketWatch magazine, millennials are moving in droves toward specialized, socially involved group training classes like cross-training, Pilates and yoga as opposed to Gen-Xers, who accept solo exercises using traditional workout methods like weight machines, free weights and the elliptical machine.

-As a cohort, millennials are spending more on fitness programs that embody their personal values such as communal living, social involvement, and togetherness according to Jeff From, president of Millennial Marketing, a marketing consultancy that specializes in millennial trends.
+As a cohort, the spending habits of millennials indicate they spend more on fitness programs that embody their personal values such as communal living, social involvement, and togetherness according to Jeff From, president of Millennial Marketing, a marketing consultancy that specializes in millennial trends.

 Millennials are willing to spend more on fitness to get a specialized, own body-weight, social exercise experience than any other generation that has come before.
-This is evidenced by a spend of over $112,000 on fitness over a lifetime as compared to only $98,440 on a public four year college education.
-The trend is partly attributed to less millennials getting college degrees, just 19%, compared to the previous Generation X who had a full 35% attendance and graduation from college, and also because millennials overall are one of the healthiest, most socially interested generations of our time according to a Forbes Magazine article published in 2016.
+This is evidenced by a spend of over $112,000 on fitness over a lifetime as compared to only $98,440 on a public four-year college education.
+This trend of millennial’s college education is partly attributed to less millennials getting college degrees, just 19%, compared to the previous Generation X who had a full 35% attendance and graduation from college.
+Also, this area in the spending habits of millennials explains why they are one of the healthiest, most socially interested generations of our time according to a Forbes Magazine article published in 2016.

 Open style gym workouts encourage millennials to switch activities every few minutes and incorporate a high level of cardio.
-These are the kind of work out experiences that millennials are looking for, and these activities need a lot of open space:
+These are the kind of boutique fitness trends and work out experiences that millennials are looking for, and these activities need a lot of open space: